Randomized Robust Price Optimization: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{sec:literature_review} reviews the related literature on pricing, robust optimization and randomized robust optimization.
 Section~\ref{sec:problem_definition} formally defines the nominal price optimization problem, the deterministic robust price optimization problem and the randomized robust price optimization problem.
-Section~\ref{sec:benefits} analyzes the robust price optimization problem and provides conditions under which the price optimization problem is randomization-receptive and randomization-proof.
-Section~\ref{sec:finitePcal_convexUcal} presents our constraint generation approach for solving the RRPO problem when the price set is a finite set and the uncertainty set is a convex set, and discusses how this approach can be adapted for different families of demand models.
+Section~\ref{sec:benefits} analyzes the robust price optimization problem and provides conditions under which the price optimization problem is randomization-proof.
+Section~\ref{sec:finitePcal_convexUcal} presents our constraint generation approach for solving the RRPO problem when the price set is a finite set and the uncertainty set is a convex set, discusses how this approach can be adapted for different families of demand models and presents our result on the complexity of randomization.
 Section~\ref{sec:finitePcal_finiteUcal_body} provides a brief overview of our methodology for solving the RRPO problem when the price set and uncertainty sets are finite sets, with the details provided in Section~\ref{sec:finitePcal_finiteUcal} of the companion.
 Section~\ref{sec:results} presents our numerical experiments.
 Lastly, in Section~\ref{sec:conclusions}, we conclude and highlight some directions for future research.